elvijs/beats/README.md

 Determine the tempo of a song from its mp3.
 Designed for swing music.
 May work in other cases as well.

+This is essentially a thin wrapper on top of the amazing [`librosa`](https://librosa.org/doc/latest/index.html) library.

 # Usage

 ## Non-Python dependencies